-2.4 Intermittent generation availability
+2.4 Variable renewable energy availability

-Intermittent generation is modelled by considering nine historical reference years, which reflect the weather conditions that drove demand and wind and solar production between 2010-11 and 2018-1910.
-This approach preserves any correlation between intermittent generation and demand, and between intermittent generators in different locations.
+Variable renewable energy (VRE) is modelled by considering up to the previous ten historical reference years, which reflect the weather conditions that drove demand and wind and solar production over that period.
+This approach preserves any correlation between VRE and demand, and between VRE in different locations.